 During law school, Liz was a John Marshall Scholar and served as an articles and comments editor for the University of Richmond Law Review and as chancellor of the Walter Scott McNeill Law Society.

 Liz worked as a deputy clerk in the Henrico County General District Court from 2008-2013.

-Representation of a major energy company in investigations and enforcement actions advanced by state and federal law enforcement agencies.
+- Represented major energy company in investigations and enforcement actions advanced by state and federal law enforcement agencies, including the SEC.